By Central Asia specialists John

 Make sure to return to the square at night, when local families come to mill about, and the madrasas are subtly illuminated against the night sky.

 From here, you travel on to Bukhara.
-You can climb the gigantic, still-intact portion of The Ark, a fortified citadel where British emissaries Stoddard and Conolly were executed during the years of the ‘Great Game’.
+You can climb the gigantic, still-intact portion of The Ark, a fortified citadel where British emissaries Stoddart and Conolly were executed during the years of the ‘Great Game’.
 Then, nose your way through souq-like markets and ascend the Kalon Minaret for panoramas over the city.

 The whole city has a more languid feel than Samarkand, and you don’t have to wander far on foot to see unpaved gravel backstreets that look much like they did during the Great Game years.